On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Background Theory

 In principle, an integral conservation equation may be constructed for any order moment of momentum \citep{Bannier2015}.
 For example, the zeroth-order moment of Eq. \eqref{2D X-mom Channel} yields the standard integral momentum relation for channel flows,

 which has already been used in the derivation of Eq. \eqref{FIK Relation}.
-The particular choice of the second moment, as with the choice of triple integration, is motivated by the fact that the integral of the second moment of the viscous force is the bulk velocity (flow rate) used in defining the friction factor for internal flows, Eq. \eqref{Fanning friction}.
-This is the essential ingredient in isolating the laminar friction factor in the FIK relation.
+The particular choice of the second moment, as with the choice of triple integration, is motivated by the fact that the integral of the second moment of the viscous force,

+relates the bulk velocity (flow rate) to the wall shear stress, the two quantities used in defining the friction factor for internal flows, Eq. \eqref{Fanning friction}.
+This is the essential ingredient in isolating the laminar friction factor based on the bulk Reynolds number in the FIK relation.
+As such, the FIK relation represents a comparison of the friction factor in a turbulent channel flow to that in a laminar one at the same $Re_b$ (i.e., at the same flow rate), the difference being quantifiable by the integral of the Reynolds stress weighted by $1 - y/h$.
 A similar procedure may be applied to pipe flow using cylindrical coordinates \citep{Fukagata2002}.